tarasKoksharov/DYAlertController/README.md

 It supports checkmarks, single and multiple selection and icons.
 DYAlertController also features two styles, alert and actionSheet.
 Tapping an action and tapping the ok or cancel button will trigger actions you define in the action item’s handler or in the cancel and ok button handlers, similar to UIAlertController.
 Pull the framework and checkout the example project in the subfolder.

-**New**: Version 2.0 supports single checkmarks without OK button.
+**New**: Version 2.0 and later supports single checkmarks without OK button.
 For that purpose, the initialiser had to be updated.
 If you update from an earlier version, you need to update the DYAlertController initializer.
 See the change log below for details.

 ## Installation